microsoft/MIMWAL/README.md

  * Forefront Identity Manager (FIM) 2010 R2 - 4.1.3496 and above.
  * Microsoft Identity Manager (MIM) 2016 - 4.3.1935 and above.

+# Release Notes

+The MIMWAL releases can be downloaded from the [releases](https://github.com/Microsoft/MIMWAL/releases) tab under the Code tab.
+The release notes of each release can be found at [ChangeLog.md](https://github.com/Microsoft/MIMWAL/blob/master/ChangeLog.md)

 # Documentation

 For more details and information on utilizing the MIMWAL please refer to the documentation in the [MIMWAL Wiki](https://github.com/Microsoft/MIMWAL/wiki).